 Step beyond usual daytime hours and experience what's on offer in the festival during the evening.

-Find out more about Peckham's Aylesham Community Action group's work, get a sense of our neighbourhood's character on a walk with locals and discuss our campaigns against attempts for insensitive over developments in our area.
-We want to engage with built environment enthusiasts and together find some answers to London's critical questions : ‘What it takes to build or destroy a community?'
+Discover Aylesham Community Action group's work and current crowdfunding efforts, get a sense of our neighbourhood's character on a walk with locals and discuss our campaigns against attempts for insensitive overdevelopments.
+We are inviting both locals and built environment enthusiasts to explore one of London's most critical questions: ‘What does it take to build or to destroy a community?

 Architect unknown, 1988